skalthoff/Jellify/CONTRIBUTING.md

 ##### Setup

 - Clone this repository
-- Run `yarn init-ios:new-arch` to initialize the project
+- Run `bun init-ios:new-arch` to initialize the project
   - This will install `npm` packages, install `bundler` and required gems, and install required CocoaPods with [React Native's New Architecture](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here#what-is-the-new-architecture)
 - In the `ios` directory, run `fastlane match development --readonly` to fetch the development signing certificates
   - _You will need access to the "Jellify Signing" private repository_

 ##### Running

-- Run `yarn start` to start the dev server
+- Run `bun start` to start the dev server
 - Open the `Jellify.xcodeworkspace` with Xcode, _not_ the `Jellify.xcodeproject`
 - Run either on a device or in the simulator
   - _You will need to wait for Xcode to finish it's "Indexing" step_

 ##### Building

-- To create a build, run `yarn fastlane:ios:build` to use fastlane to compile an `.ipa`
+- To create a build, run `bun fastlane:ios:build` to use fastlane to compile an `.ipa`

 ### 🤖 Android